Your basket is currently empty!

 Care needs: Low Maintenance PlantsPet-friendly: YesLight level: Medium Light

 An oldie but a goodie..
 Spider plants never went out of fashion in our opinion!

-Spider plants are the easiest plants to care for.
+The Spider plant is one of the easiest plants to care for.
 We love their thin, palm-like leaves which will bring a tropical effect to your living space, office or bathroom.
-The spider plant's other names are chlorophytum comosum, spider ivy, ribbon plant and airplane plant.
+The spider plant's other names include chlorophytum comosum, spider ivy, ribbon plant and airplane plant.
 These nicknames have been given due to the shape of the plant's leaves - some say they look like spiders or propellers.

 Not only is this a way to create a brand new spider plant (which could be a lovely present for a friend), but it also helps to keep your main plant in good health.
 The more babies a spider plant produces, the more it will need fertiliser and water as the babies use up a lot of the parent's energy (just like with humans).